This blog provides information for educational purposes only. Read our complete summary for more info.

 Add 2 teaspoons of sugar to the water and mix thoroughly.

-Add 2 packets of yeast (14 grams or 1 tablespoon if you are using bulk yeast).
+Add 2 packets of yeast (14 grams or 1 tablespoon if using bulk yeast).

 Swirl the glass to mix in the yeast with the sugar water.